tigera-solutions/cc-eks-container-security-workshop/modules/module-1-prereq.md

 ## Choose between local environment and Cloud9 instance

 The simplest ways to configure your workspace environment is to either use your local environment, i.e. laptop, desktop computer, etc., or create an [AWS Cloud9 environment](https://docs.aws.amazon.com/cloud9/latest/user-guide/tutorial.html) from which you can run all necessary commands in this workshop.
-If you're familiar with tools like `SSH client`, `git`, `jq`, `netcat` and feel comfortable using your local shell, then go to `setp 2` in the next section.
+If you're familiar with tools like `ssh client`, `git`, `jq`, `Ncat` and feel comfortable using your local shell, then go to `setp 2` in the next section.

 ## Steps

 1. Create Cloud9 workspace environment.

-    To configure a Cloud9 instance, open AWS Console and navigate to `Services` > `Cloud9`.
+    To configure a Cloud9 instance, open AWS Console and navigate to `Services` > `Developer Tools` > `Cloud9` or just search for `Cloud9`.
 Create environment in the desired region.
 You can use all the default settings when creating the environment, but consider using `t3.small` instance instead of the default `t2.micro` instance that could be a bit slow.
 You can name it as `tigera-workspace` to quickly find it in case you have many `Cloud9` instances.
 It usually takes only a few minutes to get the Cloud9 instance running.

 2. Ensure your environment has these tools: